Off-Road Diesel vs. Regular Diesel: What’s the Difference?

 What is Off-Road Diesel

 Red diesel, or off-road diesel, is specifically for trucks and machinery that don’t operate on public roads.
 It’s widely used in agriculture, construction, and industrial equipment like boats and heavy machinery.
 Its distinct red color differentiates it from regular diesel and helps enforce usage regulations.
-With lower taxes, off-road diesel is a cost-effective choice for powering heavy equipment that doesn’t need to meet on-road fuel standards.
+Because it is exempt from federal highway diesel excise taxes when used in qualifying applications, off-road diesel provides a lower purchase cost for businesses operating eligible equipment.
+Today, most off-road diesel distributed in the United States is Ultra-Low Sulfur Diesel (ULSD) that meets ASTM D975 fuel quality specifications, making it suitable for modern off-road diesel engines equipped with advanced fuel systems.

 Regular Diesel: What's the Hype?

 On-road diesel, or regular diesel, is used in vehicles that operate on public roads, including cars, trucks, and buses.
 It is more expensive than off-road diesel due to higher taxes and stricter regulations aimed at ensuring compliance with emissions standards.
-Regular diesel is processed with additives that help reduce engine wear, improve fuel efficiency, and optimize mileage.
+Many fuel suppliers offer premium diesel fuels or additive packages that help improve lubricity, injector cleanliness, fuel stability, and cold-weather performance.
+However, additive packages vary by supplier and fuel program.
 These additives contribute to cleaner combustion, enhancing engine performance and longevity while maintaining the power needed for on-road vehicles.

 The Key Differences Between Off-Road Diesel and Regular Diesel